BradJones-3/friendly-guide/TESTING.md

 ### User Testing

 * During user testing when the testers would click play again inside the Jedi Master Winning Modal it would take the user to the Padawan Level.
 This was a quick fix which was resolved in a matter of minutes of the information relayed back to the developer.
+* Developer changed thier mind on moving all social links to another location as to keep the consistency throughout the whole website.